 Reason #4: Limited Options to Pay

 Try to provide the user with as many options as possible for making the purchase.
-If you have an only credit card payment option, then users without credit cards will simply move on to another site, which offers them other facilities.
-So make sure, to have several options like a debit card, internet banking, e-wallets and even Cash on Delivery, if you want to convert your visitors into customers.
+If you have only a credit card payment option, then users without credit cards will simply move on to another site, which offers them other facilities.
+So make sure, to have several options like a debit card, internet banking, e-wallets, and even Cash on Delivery, if you want to convert your visitors into customers.

 Reason #5: Your Website is slow, or it Crashed